Ernest J. King: War in the Pacific

 After the Gilbert and Marshall Islands campaign, King then considered the capture of the Mariana Islands, Palau and Truk, with the ultimate objective being China, which was holding down the major part of the Japanese Army, and from whence King anticipated that the final assault on Japan would be launched.
 King pressed for the capture of the Mariana Islands, which could serve both as a naval base astride Japanese communications and as a base for aerial bombardment of the Japanese home islands by the Army's long-range Boeing B-29 Superfortress bombers.
 A major strategy issue in late 1944 was whether to follow the capture of the Marianas with an assault on Luzon or Formosa.
 King favored Formosa, but he was eventually convinced that Nimitz and MacArthur's plan to take Luzon followed by Okinawa was preferable.

-King emphasized the global strategic priorities for securing the sustainable peace in Europe while setting the sequence of priorities for eventual victory in Asia.
+King emphasized the global strategic priorities of securing a sustainable peace in Europe followed by an eventual victory in Asia.
 He once complained that the Pacific deserved 30 percent of Allied resources but was getting only 15 percent.

-His advocacy for using Soviet and Chinese armies to defeat the Axis Tripartite also upset the politically charged debates within the Combined and Joint Chiefs of Staff.
+His advocacy for using the Soviet and Chinese armies to defeat the Axis powers also upset the politically charged debates within the Combined and Joint Chiefs of Staff.
 At the Cairo Conference in 1943, he was accused by British Field Marshal Sir Alan Brooke of favoring the Pacific war, and the argument became heated.
 The combative Lieutenant General Joseph Stilwell wrote: "Brooke got nasty, and King got good and sore.
 King almost climbed over the table at Brooke.
 God, he was mad.
 I wished he had socked him."
 One of King's daughters was quoted as saying of her father: "he is the most even tempered person in the United States Navy.
 He is always in a rage."

-King's focus on China upset the deliberations concerning the sequence of priorities in the Pacific War.
-King empowered temporary Rear Admiral Milton E. Miles to act as his personal authority in China, which upset transatlantic relationships at the highest levels of Allied command.
+King empowered temporary Rear Admiral Milton E. Miles to act as his personal authority in China, which upset transatlantic relationships at the highest levels.